 consonant (n.)
-(C) One of the two general CATEGORIES used for the classification of speech sounds, the other being VOWEL.
-Consonants can be defined in terms of both PHONETICS and PHONOLOGY.
-Phonetically, they are sounds made by a CLOSURE or narrowing in the VOCAL TRACT so that the airflow is either completely blocked, or so restricted that audible FRICTION is produced.
-Consonant ARTICULATIONS are relatively easy to feel, and as a result are most conveniently described in terms of PLACE and MANNER of articulation.
-In addition, a routine phonetic description of consonants would involve information about the mode of vibration of the VOCAL CORDS (see VOICING), and it is often necessary to specify the DURATION of the sound, the AIRSTREAM MECHANISM involved and the direction of airflow (EGRESSIVE OF INGRESSIVE).
-From a phonological point of view, consonants are those UNITS which function at the MARGINS of SYLLABLES, either singly or in CLUSTERS.
+(C) One of the two general categories used for the classification of speech sounds, the other being vowel.
+Consonants can be defined in terms of both phonetics and phonology.
+Phonetically, they are sounds made by a closure or narrowing in the vocal tract so that the airflow is either completely blocked, or so restricted that audible friction is produced.
+Consonant articulations are relatively easy to feel, and as a result are most conveniently described in terms of place and manner of articulation.
+In addition, a routine phonetic description of consonants would involve information about the mode of vibration of the vocal cords (see voicing), and it is often necessary to specify the duration of the sound, the airstream mechanism involved and the direction of airflow (egressive or ingressive).
+From a phonological point of view, consonants are those units which function at the margins of syllables, either singly or in clusters.